ndouellette/writing.evbogue.com/src/documents/pages/bitcoin.html.md

 ### Get started

-Want a few free mBTC?
-Send me a note with your receive address and I'll send you a few mBTC to play with.
+Send me a note with your receive address and I'll send you a few mBTC [ev@evbogue.com](mailto:ev@evbogue.com)

 ### Bitcoin sites